-The Defined Benefit Plan can potentially offer the largest contribution deduction and the highest retirement benefits to business owners.
+A defined benefit plan can potentially offer the largest contribution deduction and the highest retirement benefits to business owners.
 It is best for highly-compensated business owners who want to aggressively save for retirement in a relatively short time.
-A Defined Benefit Plan requires the services of a certified actuary.
+A defined benefit plan requires the services of a certified actuary.

 Life’s goals require careful planning.
 Contact us to speak with an investment adviser who can help guide you in the right direction.
 Call 888-862-9923 or email firstname.lastname@example.org.